The 5 Best 0% Balance Transfer Credit Cards

 Citi Simplicity® Card - No Late Fees Ever

-This is another card from Citi that offers a 0% APR for 18 months on both balance transfers and new purchases.
-After that, the regular balance transfer APR will be 12.99%-21.99% (variable), depending on your credit.
+The Citi Simplicity® Card - No Late Fees Ever from our partner Citi offers a 0% APR for 21 months on both balance transfers and new purchases (that's a long time).
+After that, the regular balance transfer APR will be 13.24%-23.24% (variable), depending on your credit.
 There is a $5 or 3% balance transfer fee (whichever is greater).
-Instead of granting the travel benefits of the Diamond Preferred, this card offers no late fees or penalty interest rates, as well as services like Citi Price Rewind.
+Simplicity doesn't have any cash back or points program, but it does offer no late fees or penalty interest rates, and include exclusive services like Citi Price Rewind.
+It also includes EMV Chip technology and is compatible with Apple Pay.
 There is no annual fee.